grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-kubernetes.md

 The command returns a list of available versions of Grafana Alloy.

-## Create a Grafana Alloy configuration file
+## Create an Alloy configuration file

 Create a file named `values.yaml` with the content from the sample configuration file.